girlbossceo/conduwuit/docs/conduwuit_coc.md

 ## Matrix Community

-This Code of Conduct applies to the entire [Conduwuit Matrix Space](https://matrix.to/#/#conduwuit-space:puppygock.gay) and its rooms, including:
+This Code of Conduct applies to the entire [conduwuit Matrix Space](https://matrix.to/#/#conduwuit-space:puppygock.gay) and its rooms, including:

 ### [#conduwuit:puppygock.gay](https://matrix.to/#/#conduwuit:puppygock.gay)